This is our review of the Best 12 string guitar on the market.

 - Powerful Low End

-This time we’re jumping up a level in quality, in fact, a couple of levels.
+This time we are jumping up a level in sound quality, in fact, a couple of levels.
 The Takamine EF381SC is a pro level acoustic electric guitar fitted with the upper class Palathetic™ pickup.

 If you are a serious live musician and need a 12 string as a reliable tool.
 Then this is your starting instrument.
 If I was gigging several times a month, I certainly wouldn’t be buying any guitar less than the Takamine EF381SC.